 Mimuroto-ji’s Hydrangea Garden

-Tip: In recent years, finding the heart-shaped hydrangea at Mimuroto-ji has become a popular activity.
-It is believed that if you find one, you will be blessed with good luck in your relationship.
+Tip: In recent years, locating a heart-shaped hydrangea at Mimuroto-ji has become a popular activity.
+It is believed that if you find one, you will be blessed with good luck in your relationships!

-- The garden was lit up on weekends from the 8th to the 23rd of June from 7 pm to 9 pm.
+- The garden was lit up on weekends from 8 to 23 June from 7 pm to 9 pm.

 - The last admission was taken at 8:30 pm.